SimenB/stylint/README.md

 ## Why Write This Tool?
 Stylus is my CSS pre-processor of choice and the lack of a decent linter (or really, any linter) was an annoying pain point.
-So I thought i'd try my hand at writing what I thought my ideal linter would look like.
+So I thought I'd try my hand at writing what I thought my ideal linter would look like.

 ## Why Use This Tool?